Avik-Das-567/Tweet-Emotion-Recognition-Tensorflow/README.md

 import nlp
 ```

 However, the actual dataset loading logic in the notebook uses the modern `datasets` package through `datasets.load_dataset('emotion')`.
-This is worth noting because older guided materials sometimes retain the earlier package name even when the active workflow uses `datasets`.
+This is worth noting because some older TensorFlow/NLP examples retain the earlier package name even when the active workflow uses `datasets`.

 ## Data Preparation and Preprocessing Pipeline